When & How to Switch Car Insurance Companies: Complete Guide for 2026

 • Ask about the refund calculation method (pro-rata vs. short-rate)

-• Expect refund processing within 7–14 days
+• Expect refund processing within 7–14 business days

 Coverage Gap Warning